University of the Rockies Catalog - General Academic Policies and Information

 University of the Rockies may cancel or postpone courses or programs as deemed necessary by the University.
 In such situations, the University will work with students in an effort to provide them with the opportunity to reschedule or to transfer to a comparable University course or program, if available.
 Any payments made for canceled courses will be refunded or applied to another University course or program.
 The University will make a reasonable attempt to notify affected students through various communication methods.

 Any adjustments made to a student’s schedule, whether due to failing, repeating, dropping or administratively dropping a class, or taking unscheduled breaks may have academic and/or financial implications, including prior loan(s) entering the Grace/Repayment period with an effective date of the student’s last date of attendance.
-Students are strongly encouraged to consult with their Student Advisor (online) or the Registrar’s Office (Colorado Springs campus and Denver Instructional Site) to be advised on the implications of any potential schedule change.
+Students are strongly encouraged to consult with their Student Advisor (online) or the Registrar’s Office (Campus) to be advised on the implications of any potential schedule change.
 The Student Advisor or the Registrar’s Office may recommend that the student request a break in attendance due to class availability.

 Changes in programs or specializations may result in the reduction of applicable transfer credit and total earned credits towards the completion of the degree.
 A reduction in total earned credits may also result in a decrease in the amount of financial aid for which the student may be eligible.
 Adding an additional specialization to a degree may also result in an increase in total program cost.
 Students changing or adding a specialization in a Master’s degree program must do so prior to starting the final course in their program.
 Students adding or removing a specialization may be required to complete a different set of core courses.
 To change or add a specialization, a student must complete an Area of Study Declaration form and may need to submit an updated application and sign a new enrollment agreement.

-Note: Specializations in General Psychology, Career Management and Counseling, and Sport and Performance Psychology can only be paired with each other as a part of degree programs taken within the School of Professional Psychology.
+Note: Specializations in General Psychology, Career Management and Counseling, and Sport and Performance Psychology can only be paired with each other.

 University of the Rockies determines that a student is officially withdrawn when he or she requests to officially withdraw or takes an academic leave from the University.
-Online students wishing to officially withdraw from University of the Rockies must notify their assigned Admissions Counselor, Student Advisor, or other advisor within the Admissions or Student Services Department.
-Colorado Springs campus and Denver Instructional Site students wishing to officially withdraw must notify the Registrar’s Office.
+Online students wishing to officially withdraw from University of the Rockies must notify their assigned Enrollment Services Advisor, Student Advisor, or other advisor within the Enrollment Services or Student Services Department.
+Campus students wishing to officially withdraw must notify the Registrar’s Office.

 For official withdrawals, a student’s withdrawal date is: